 B. Identify projection of future resource requirements and source of funding.
 Funding to operate this program.
-Future operation of the program looks promising with increases in enrollment, but will not be sufficient to pay salaries and facility expenses.
-The wind program, electromechanical program, the CDL trucking program and the Adult Basic Education programs will all share in the facility expenses and overall will help support the ATT program.
+Future operation of the program looks promising with increases in enrolment, but will not be sufficient to pay salaries and facility expenses.
+The wind program, electromechanical program, the CDL trucking program and the Adult Basic Education programs will all share in the facility expenses and